Josh Donaldson’s homer leads Blue Jays to win over Mariners

+Over three days that felt more like home games, the Toronto Blue Jays got depth from its starting pitching and – of course – another handful of home runs to find themselves back on the cusp of finally reaching the break-even mark.

 Josh Donaldson hit a two-run homer in the first inning and finished with three RBIs, J.A.
-Happ rediscovered the form that made him a 20-game winner last season with six shutout innings, and the Toronto Blue Jays beat the Seattle Mariners 4-0 on Sunday.
+Happ rediscovered the form that made him a 20-game winner last season with six shutout innings, and the Blue Jays beat the Seattle Mariners 4-0 on Sunday.

 Donaldson and the Blue Jays knocked out Seattle starter James Paxton (5-1) after just four innings, handing him his first loss of the season and sending the thousands of Toronto fans from western Canada back north of the border after their team won two of three this weekend.

+Toronto is 13-6 over its past 19 games, is 31-32 for the season and within a game of .500 for the third time since the opening week.

+“Not damage to the point where I was trying to come unglued on him, but damage to where I could hit a ball in the gap and if I clip it enough maybe go deep,” Donaldson said of his homer.
+“I was definitely going heater at that point because I know he’s got a really good heater, as he should.
+I know he likes to go to it.
+He’s blown me up with it a few times in the past.”

 Donaldson went opposite-field for his eighth homer of the season on a 2-0 pitch.
 He finished with three hits, including an RBI single in the fourth for a 3-0 lead.
+Toronto has hit home runs in 33 of 38 games since the start of May.

 Happ (1-4) picked up his first win of the season in impressive fashion, skating around Seattle getting runners into scoring position but never allowed the big hit.
 Seattle twice had runners at third base with two outs, but Happ struck out Taylor Motter to end the second inning and got a groundout from Kyle Seager to end the third.